 Every company experiences a rut.
-Perhaps it’s because of the ever-changing world, technology (and the lack of capability or desire to adapt), and/or a new management.
+Perhaps it’s because of the ever-changing world, technology (and the lack of desire to adapt), and/or a new management.
 It may even be the work of external circumstances.
 A strong yet underhanded competitor, maybe?
-Whatever the case, when your company is losing steam, there’s a fix.
-But it will take a lot of time and effort.

 Any self-respecting entrepreneur knows that those are just as important as every ounce of effort you put into your business.
-That fact alone makes it risky from the get-go, but any miscalculated step you take is a potential snowball waiting to roll down.
-In short, disregarding a lot of considerations during a rebranding will only make things worse.
+That alone makes it risky from the get-go, but any miscalculated step you take is a potential snowball waiting to roll down.

 This, then, is corporate communication.
-Because you’ve got a lot of pointers, conditions, and rules you need to cover, transparency and reachability are definite musts.
-And what’s a better communication and presentation tool to use than Microsoft PowerPoint?
+Because you have pointers, conditions, and rules you need to cover, transparency and reachability are definite musts.
+And what’s a better communication and presentation tool than Microsoft PowerPoint?
 Nothing, according to an awesome presentation design agency.
 Check this infographic on how you could leverage communication with your people in the best way possible.